Inglewood, California: Professional sports

 Intuit Dome is the home of the Los Angeles Clippers.

 Inglewood is home to the Los Angeles Rams and Los Angeles Chargers of the National Football League who play at SoFi Stadium.
 The stadium hosted Super Bowl LVI in 2022, and will host Super Bowl LXI in 2027.
 The Los Angeles Lakers and Los Angeles Kings played their home games at Kia Forum from 1967 to 1999, until the completion of Crypto.com Arena in Downtown Los Angeles.
+The site of SoFi Stadium was formerly Hollywood Park Racetrack from 1934 until its closure in 2013.

 On July 26, 2019, the Los Angeles Clippers announced plans to build a new arena and entertainment center in Inglewood.
 The announcement explained that the new arena would be completed at the same time their current leasing agreement with Crypto.com Arena is set to expire.
 The privately financed project includes the arena, the team's business and basketball offices, training facility, community and retail spaces.
 Weeks later, on September 10, 2019, Clippers owner Steve Ballmer announced plans to invest $100 million into the city of Inglewood as part of the arena deal.
 The investment includes $80 million for affordable housing, assistance to renters and first-time homebuyers.
 Another $12.75 million will be invested into school and youth programs.
 The arena opened in August 2024.